hamza-faroooq/HFLoader/README.md

 # HFLoader

-My first repository.
-I created a new kind of loader, hope you people like it.
+Hi, Humans!

+My name Hamza Farooq and I love swift programming.
+I always try to implement new ideas, so here is the glimps of one of my ideas for you.